LLNL/scr/doc/rst/users/api.rst

 :code:`SCR_Start_restart` must be called by all processes, including processes that do not read files as part of the restart.

-SCR returns the name of loaded checkpoint in :code:`name`.
+SCR returns the name of the loaded checkpoint in :code:`name`.
 A pointer to a character buffer of at least :code:`SCR_MAX_FILENAME` bytes can be passed in :code:`name`.
 The value returned in :code:`name` is the same string that was passed to :code:`SCR_Start_output` when the checkpoint was created.